proycon/LaMachine/README.md

 LaMachine
 ===========

-This is a virtual machine or installer for the latest development versions of NLP software developed by the Language Machines research group and CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).
+LaMachine is a software distribution of NLP software developed by the Language Machines research group and CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).

-LaMachine can be used in several forms:
+Our software is highly specialised and generally depends on a lot of other software.
+Installing all this software can be a daunting task, compiling it from scratch even more so.
+Ideally software is installed through your distribution's package manager, but we do not always have packages available for all platforms, or they may be out of date.
+LaMachine ensures you can always use all of our software at the very latest (development) versions by bundling them all and offering them in three distinct forms:

  * As a **Virtual Machine** - Easiest, allows you to run our software on any host OS.
  * As a **Docker application**
  * As a compilation/installation script in a **virtual environment**

+LaMachine is suitable for both end-users and developers.
+It has to be noted, however, that running the latest development versions always comes with the risk of decreased stability due to undiscovered bugs.

 Pre-installed software:
 - [Timbl](http://ilk.uvt.nl/timbl) - Tilburg Memory Based Learner